thelegendofando/ReasonReact-Example/README.md

 This is an example to show [Reason-React](https://reasonml.github.io/reason-react/) hosted with AWS Amplify.

-This is just the normal `create-react-app` template, but wrapped in Reason at the very top level.
-(I might update it to all be Reason...).
+This is just the normal `create-react-app` template, but rewritten in reason.

 `.re` files are converted to `.js` files via `bsb make-world` and then packaged into the `build` folder using `react-scripts build`.